What you see is what you get.

 So we must do everything to teach and reinforce through the visual channel.
 My eldest daughter, also dyslexic, now a doctor, used to learn her A level science by drawing huge coloured mind maps all over her bedroom window, and if they weren't big enough she used the living room patio doors.
 We just made sure she used dry-wipe felt tips!
 It worked.
 If a child can't write an essay, will a cartoon or diagram help him (instead of driving you...) up the wall?
 The visual channel can be accessed in many ways.
 For example, dictation is a useful exercise for reinforcing phonics.
 But for a dyslexic with a phonological processing deficit it is a nightmare rooted in the very core if his problems: he can't "see" which symbols to put with the sounds. ("What letters do I put with these sounds?
 Dunno!
 Oh no, now she's on the next set of words.
 Everyone else is writing, and I'm still stuck here.
 Give up.
 Off the wall we go...")
 But give that same child boxes to write in that gives him the shape of each letter and how many there are to each word, and the nightmare becomes an accessible puzzle.
 Children love writing in boxes.
 It's a bridge from the auditory to the visual.

 A completely different aspect of Dyslexia and vision is the whole problem of visual stress.
 Up to 20% of the population are affected by it to a degree.
 Given the huge area of the brain that is connected to the visual process, this becomes less surprising.
 I can read text through a blue overlay or reading ruler that I would otherwise need my glasses for.
-I don’t have the space (or the time!) to go into the subject here, but if you, or someone you know, has problems reading text, make sure you try reading rulers or coloured overlays.
-Reading rulers come in five colours, A4 overlays in eight, and they aren’t expensive.
-A pack of one of each colour reading ruler costs £5.99 + VAT, or you can buy ten for £10.99.
-Ten of our coloured overlays are only £23.99.
+I don't have the space (or the time!) to go into the subject here, but if you, or someone you know, has problems reading text, make sure you try reading rulers or coloured overlays.
+Reading rulers and page overlays come in ten colours, and they aren't expensive.
+A pack of one of each colour reading ruler costs £8.99 + VAT.
+Ten of our coloured overlays are only £22.59.
 If they work you can just buy the colour you need after that.
-It’s a small investment that can change a life.
+It's a small investment that can change a life.

 We interpret the world primarily through what, and how, we see.
 We need to bear that in mind in our teaching and learning.
 I hope you're getting the picture...